BxCppDev/Bayeux/doc/InstallationReports/Bayeux/Xubuntu14.04-a/bayeux-trunk_xubuntu14.04-a_report.rst

 Qt5
 -------------

-Qt5 is used for the QS-based GUI components implemented in Bayeux (optional component).
+Qt5 is used for the Qt-based GUI components implemented in Bayeux (optional component).
 For now we use the system install of Qt5 (5.2.1 on Ubuntu 14.04):

 .. code:: sh

-   $ sudo apt-get install libqt5core5a
+   $ sudo apt-get install  \
+	  libqt5core5a \
-	  libqt5gui5
+	  libqt5gui5 \
-	  libqt5svg5
+	  libqt5svg5 \
-	  libqt5svg5-dev
+	  libqt5svg5-dev \
-	  libqt5svg5-private-dev
+	  libqt5svg5-private-dev \
-	  libqt5widgets5
+	  libqt5widgets5 \
+	  qtbase5-dev \
+	  qtbase5-dev-tools \
+	  libqt5svg-dev \
+	  qt5-default

 ..

-Brew is able to install a recent Qt5 (Qt5.6.0) but this is still broken wihtin Bayeux.
+Brew is able to install a recent Qt5 (Qt5.6.0) but this is still broken within Bayeux.
 Please do not use it as long as it is not fixed.

 .. .. code:: sh